Title

 For the South, however, the paramount issue is what it has always been — the impact of the ban on its prospects for future wealth.

-The Republicans as a whole believe the South is “bluffing” once again to have its way in the political arena.
+Still the Republicans as a whole believe the South is “bluffing” once again to have its way in the political arena.

 But they are wrong.